 2.The outlines of the design are painted with a fine brush.

-4.Coat with a glaze that will turn transparent when fired.
+4.The piece is coated with a glaze that turns transparent when fired.

-5.Before the firing, the glazed pottery will appear completely white.
+5.Before the firing, the glazed pottery appears completely white.

-6.After glaze firing, areas painted with zaffer turn deep blue.
+6.After firing, the areas underpainted with zaffer turn indigo blue.